oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 The Contributor Dashboard (oppia.org/contributor-dashboard) allows users to submit suggestions for translations and practice questions which are then reviewed and accepted/rejected.
 Currently, the dashboard has only been developed with a desktop view in mind.
 We want users to have a smooth experience on any platform/device.

 In this project, you will be given design mocks for which to implement a responsive UI for the contributor dashboard page and related user flows.
 You will not need to create the mocks yourself.
 The mid-fidelity mocks can be found [here](https://www.figma.com/file/FNA3qSJP2dLmQMMnjgMLQI/Contributor-Dashboard-(final-draft)?node-id=0%3A1).
+The high-fidelity mocks can be found [here](https://xd.adobe.com/view/8eeae0ca-4aaa-4b6e-84e2-a80796089530-dbb9/?fullscreen).

 #### Contributor Dashboard Resources
 * See the [creator documentation](https://oppia-lesson-creator-documentation.readthedocs.io/en/latest/contributor/contribute.html) for a tutorial on contributing translations and practice questions via the contributor dashboard.